 Kimberly first stayed in the Cocoa Beach area in 1997 for almost a year, when she was a stay-at-home mom to three children, aged 4, 2, and 5 weeks, and her husband was a part of the ISS integration team at KSC.
-She and her husband fell in love with the area and were determined to return, no matter how long it took, finally succeeding in 2020, just before the world stopped rotating on its proper axis.
+She and her husband fell in love with the area and were determined to return, no matter how long it took, finally succeeding at the end of 2019.
 Despite being very nerdy, Kimberly has always loved the arts.
 She was ecstatic to discover Surfside Playhouse and quickly became involved.
-She volunteered in the front of the house in the café and box office, became stage manager for a production, joined her first improv class that turned into more classes she has thoroughly enjoyed, became a board member, and shortly thereafter the treasurer of the board.
 She enjoys being involved in her community and is excited to serve on the Surfside Playhouse Board.
 As a chemical engineer, Kimberly worked for government contractors until she followed a passion to open a business tutoring math and science to college and high school students.
-With their move to Cocoa Beach, she closed the tutoring business and opened a new one, SudsAndBubs.com.
 With their children grown, she and her husband are excited to start the next phase of life here in Cocoa Beach!

 Nancy Matican-Bock lives life within three passions: The first, for her husband of 19 years and their 16 year-old daughter, who is pursuing her own path as an actor.
 The second is that of the arts.
 Nancy started performing at a young age and never stopped.
 Since moving from New York City to Brevard County, she has spent the past 15 years performing and directing within the community.
 Nancy was the drama director for Shekinah Productions Community Theater as well as director for many original works for the Playwrights’ Workshop.
 She has also appeared many times in several of the theater houses in the area as well as in leading roles for award-winning Indie Films throughout the country.
 As she attends an acting conservatory, Nancy has earned her Master Meisner certification and will always continue to hone her craft.
 The third passion is that of fitness and wellness.
 She started by working as a personal trainer and aerobics instructor while studying Physical Education/ Coaching and Communications at Michigan State University.
 After college, Nancy worked in the fitness industry for different equipment manufacturers in sales and marketing.
 Here, she worked her way from Marketing Assistant to Vice President of Sales for a global equipment manufacturer.
 Currently, Nancy owns a local one-on-one fitness studio where a big part of her clientele is artists within the community.
 Nancy truly believes that an increased state of fitness and wellness creates a confident and agile artist and will continue to promote a lifestyle that marries the two.
 Nancy is excited to bring her extensive corporate leadership and artistry experience to the Surfside Board of Governors.